venkata-sr-quality/Technical-product-owner-case-study-DLC/README.md

-Direct Liquid Cooling (DLC) – Technical Product Owner Case Study This repository shares a sanitized case study from my work as Technical Product Owner (TPO) and Software Tester on a Direct Liquid Cooling (DLC) system.
+# Product Case Study – Direct Liquid Cooling (DLC) System
+### Technical Product Owner (TPO)

+This repository presents a **sanitized, real‑world product case study** from a **Direct Liquid Cooling (DLC)** system, where I worked as a
+**Technical Product Owner (TPO)** and **Software Tester**.

-Important: This is not a client repository.
-No confidential info, code, or internal docs are included—everything is generalized for public sharing.
+This is not a client repository.

-Why This Case Study?
-Most Product Owner portfolios highlight tools or templates.
-This one dives into:

-Product thinking in safety-critical systems
+No proprietary data, internal documents, screenshots, or code are shared.

+The purpose of this case study is to demonstrate:
+- How product ownership works in complex technical systems
-Real decision-making and tradeoffs
+- How real decisions and tradeoffs are made

-Ownership from vision to delivery

-Quality-driven choices, including testing impacts

-It shows how I operate as a TPO in complex, high-stakes environments where stability trumps features.

-What You'll Find
-Product context: The problem space and challenges

-Vision & outcomes: Goals, metrics, and results

-My TPO role: Backlog prioritization, stakeholder alignment, and tech decisions

-Quality influence: How testing shaped features and risk mitigation

-Lessons learned: Tradeoffs from real constraints (e.g., firmware stability in safety-critical setups
+- How quality and testing influence product direction
+- How a TPO owns outcomes, not just requirements

+This case study is written in a **story‑driven format**, reflecting real project experiences (sanitized for public sharing).